Ygnacio Valley High School

 Ygnacio Valley High School (YVHS) is a public secondary school located in Concord, California, United States.
 It draws students from Concord as well as from the neighboring communities of Walnut Creek and Pleasant Hill.
 The school opened in 1962, and its first senior class graduated in 1964.
 Originally conceived as a temporary facility, the school currently carries an enrollment of over 1,500 total students for grades 9 through 12.
 When the nearby Northgate High School opened in 1974, YVHS lost approximately half its student body at the time.
 The school is part of the Mount Diablo Unified School District.

 Academics

 Ygnacio Valley High School has been an IB World School since March 22, 2017.
 This school is the only school within the Mount Diablo Unified School District to offer the International Baccalaureate program.
 Some subjects offered are Spanish B, Mathematics, and History.

-AP/Honors classes are also offered at Ygnacio Valley High School some such as Spanish and English Honors and AP World History.

-Athletics

-Since 1964, one of the school's main athletic rivals has been the Clayton Valley High School Eagles.
-The main rival was the College Park Falcons, until the schools were redistricted to prevent ongoing vengeful stunts that were hindering good sportsmanship in the early 2000s.
-YVHS also shares a lesser rivalry (as well as a property line) with neighboring De La Salle High School.

-The first varsity Warrior football game played at the YVHS campus in 38 years took place on September 16, 2006.
-Ground was broken on a new running track and all-weather turf football and soccer field at YVHS in August 2005.
-Prior to the completion of the new field, most football home games were played at Mount Diablo High School or Diablo Valley College, due to poor field conditions, condemned bleachers, and a lack of lighting.